On the Weak Convergence of the Function-Indexed Sequential Empirical Process and its Smoothed Analogue under Nonstationarity: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{Section:UFCLT}, we introduce the theoretical framework of the remaining paper, present the maximal inequality and a general result on the weak convergence of $\mathbb Z_n$, accompanied by considerations on how one may apply it and how its assumptions can be simplified in certain settings.
-In Section \ref{Sec:Smoothed}, we study the smoothed process $\mathbb Z_n^s.$ Thereafter, Section \ref{Section:Examples} presents an application to strongly mixing arrays.
-Finally, in Section \ref{Section:Discussion}, we provide an outlook on possible extensions and further applications.
+In Section \ref{Section:UFCLT}, we introduce the theoretical framework, provide sufficient conditions for the weak convergence of $\mathbb Z_n$ under nonstationarity and, in a technical subsection, present an extension of \cite[Thm.~3.1]{MSS82} to nonmeasurable maps.
+Section \ref{Sec:Smoothed} presents the results for the smoothed process $\mathbb Z_n^s.$ The case of strongly mixing arrays is treated in Section \ref{Section:Examples-NEU}. \ref{Section:Application} gives an application to change-point testing.
+Lastly, Section \ref{Section:Discussion} provides a discussion and an outlook.
 All technical proofs are presented in Section \ref{Section:Appendix}.